Balneotherapy: Presumed effect on diseases

 "Balneophototherapy" combines salt bathing (balneotherapy) and exposure to ultraviolet B-light (UVB) as a potential treatment for severe, chronic plaque psoriasis.
 A Cochrane review found low-quality evidence that salt bathing combined with UVB may relieve psoriasis severity compared to UVB treatment only.

+A 2018 systematic review concluded that "balneotherapy and spa therapy may be considered useful interventions for managing stress conditions".

+Crenotherapy

+The crenotherapy (from the Greek krene, "source") is closely related to the balneotherapy: